BacteriaJun/BacteriaJun/README.md

-- 💬 Ask me about **Animation Pipelines, Blender Development, Cybersecurity and CTF**
+- 💬 Ask me about **Animation Pipelines, Blender , Cybersecurity and CTF**

 - ⚡ Fun fact **I have 10+ years in art and 3D animation**